MILITARY DRILL HALL OF FAME BY-LAWS - established 1 May 2012

 - payment of costs associated with hosting the DHOF

-- nomination of initial DHOF members with input from other drill entities
+- nomination of initial DHOF members with input from other drill entities or direct nomination

 - carry out all functions specified within the by-laws to include: new member nomination, by-law adherence, etc.